-2. V.G.
+3. V.G.
 Muir, T.H.
 Qazi, S. Weinstraub, B. Moldanado, P. Arratia, and J.A.
 Burdick.
 “Sticking Together: Injectable Granular Hydrogels with Increased Functionality via Dynamic Covalent Inter-particle Crosslinking”.
-Small. in press.
+Small.
+2022.
 (LINK)

-3. T.H.
+4. T.H.
 Qazi, J. Wu, V.G.
 Muir, S. Weintraub, D. Lee, S. Gullbrand, D. Issadore, J.A.
 Burdick.
 “Anisotropic Rod-Shaped Particles Influence Injectable Granular Hydrogel Properties and Cell Invasion”.
-Advanced Materials, 2021. in press.
+Advanced Materials, 2021.
 (LINK)